Pratheush/mykubernetes-learn/Kubernetes_Docker_Desktop_Learn.md

 | Benefit          | Host & Path-based routing, SSL termination            |
 | Best Use         | Production environments with multiple services        |

-# EXPLAIN WHY CHATGPT WITH EXAMPLE EASY TO UNDERSTAND
+# EXPLAIN WHY WITH EXAMPLE EASY TO UNDERSTAND

 RULES > PATH BASED ROUTING IS NOT POSSIBLE.
 PATH BASED ROUTING IS NOT POSSIBLE WHEN WE USE STANDARD SERVICE